Github|...

 Bash

-spky cloud env <COMMAND>
+spky env <COMMAND>

 Commands: